We loved the Dolomite's versatility and construction quality.

 A simple pleasure we do admit, but we loved this bag's well-constructed zipper tabs.

 We were also impressed with the bag's limited lifetime warranty and its excellent water-resistant shell.
-Overall, we feel this is an excellent all-purpose camping bag and it took home a 7 out of 10 in this metric.
+Overall, we feel this is an excellent all-purpose camping bag.

 The Dolomite, Rei Siesta, Kelty Callisto, and the Teton Sports Celsius XXL maintained perfect water resistance for the full 5 minutes of our water test.